+Notes:

+- How will the project design ensure learners use project management processes, tools, and strategies?
+Notes: - How will the project design ensure learners periodically reflect on the quality of their work (i.e. self-assessment), ways to improve it, and their acquisition of new skills and knowledge?
+Notes:

+Community-Based Learning Elements

-Notes: How will the project design ensure learners use project management processes, tools, and strategies?
-Notes: • How will the project design ensure learners periodically reflect on the quality of their work (i.e. self-assessment), ways to improve it, and their acquisition of new skills and knowledge?
-Notes: These Learn environ that p value nunity-Based Learning Elements e elements bring cultural relevance and issues of equity and justice into the Greening STEM model. ers are challenged to differentiate between environmental problems in need of solutions and commental issues.
-Learners gain understanding concerning the nature of environmental issues- beople disagree about their resolution, and those disagreements are based on differing beliefs and s related to the issues.
-Incorporating environmental justice and social equity, learners are more to become intelligent consumers and processors of issue-related information. • What is the cultural context associated with the selected topic of inquiry?
-Notes: What are the impacts of power and privilege?
+These elements bring cultural relevance and issues of equity and justice into the Greening STEM model.
+Learners are challenged to differentiate between environmental problems in need of solutions and environmental issues.
+Learners gain understanding concerning the nature of environmental issues that people disagree about their resolution, and those disagreements are based on differing beliefs and values related to the issues.
+Incorporating environmental justice and social equity, learners are more likely to become intelligent consumers and processors of issue-related information.

+- What is the cultural context associated with the selected topic of inquiry?
+Notes: - What are the impacts of power and privilege?
 Who has them and who doesn't?
 Who in the community is affected as a result?
 Notes:

-What cultural knowledge and/or tradition(s) is discounted or unacknowledged?
+- What cultural knowledge and/or tradition(s) is discounted or unacknowledged?
 Who in the community is affected as a result?
-Notes: • What role does equity have in finding solutions acceptable to the community?
-Notes: What would environmental justice look like to the community?
+Notes: - What role does equity have in finding solutions acceptable to the community?
+Notes: - What would environmental justice look like to the community?
 Notes: